AugustinDebly/M3M_image_processing/README.md

 ## DJI Mavic 3M

 ## Packages
 This code is designed in R but it has to use Python functions from opencv library.
 Another full Python version will be designed later.
-The packages needed in R are exiftoolr, terra and shiny. (`install_exiftool()` is a function from exiftoolr that has to be launched once)The packages needed in Python are numpy and opencv.
+The packages needed in R are exiftoolr (for images metadata reading), terra and shiny. `install_exiftool()` is a function from exiftoolr that install [exiftool](https://exiftool.org) and has to be launched once.
+The packages needed in Python are numpy and opencv.
 Make sure you have [Python](https://www.python.org/) installed on your machine.

 ```{r}
 ##R library